shyamvkansagra/slate/source/includes/_customWishlistPage.md

 };
 ```

-Note: As with any Swym API call, please wrap this call in the [SwymCallbacks construct] (#introduction) to ensure it gets called only once Swym is ready.
+Note: As with any Swym API call, please wrap this call in the [SwymCallbacks construct](#introduction) to ensure it gets called only once Swym is ready.

 ## Invoking the Swym quick-view (lightweight ui) popup from anywhere